Connect with others who understand.

 Emmy Award-winning actress Suzanne Rogers has worked on Broadway and as a Rockette dancer, but she’s best known for her work on the soap opera “Days of Our Lives.”
 She joined the cast in 1973 and is still a key character today, having performed on the show for more than 50 years.

-In 1984, Rogers began experiencing unexpected symptoms.
-After a series of exams and tests, she was diagnosed with myasthenia gravis.
-She temporarily left the show to manage her health, and then returned to play her character once again.
-When she did, the producers wrote her diagnosis into the program so she could demonstrate to viewers what someone with the condition might be going through.
+In 1984, Suzanne began experiencing unexpected symptoms.
+After a series of exams and tests, she received a diagnosis of myasthenia gravis.
+She temporarily left the show to manage her health and later returned to play her character once again.
+When she did, the producers wrote her diagnosis into the program so she could raise awareness on what someone with the condition might be going through.

 4. Mathematician and Professor Gregory Chudnovsky